 Entry requirements, fees and applying

-A bachelor degree with a 2:2 (hons) in civil engineering or a related engineering or technological discipline where relevant subject areas have been studied.
+A bachelor degree with a 2:2 (hons) in civil engineering or a related engineering discipline where relevant subject areas have been studied.

 All applicants will need to have GCSE English Language at grade C or above, or an appropriate English language qualification.